rawsrc/PhpEcho/README.md

 $page['url_submit'] = 'any/path/for/connection';

 // no vars are attached to the block as the second parameter is omitted
-$body = new PhpEcho('block login.php');
+$body = new PhpEcho('block login.php');  // login expects 2 values (login and url_submit)

-// when we inject the block into the parent, the autowiring will automatically
+// when we inject the block into the parent, the auto-wiring will automatically
 // pass a copy of parent's vars to the child
 $page['body'] = $body; // $body['login'] and $body['url_submit'] are well defined